apache/spark/CONTRIBUTING.rst

    * Create a local branch for your development.
 Make sure to use latest ``apache/master`` as base for the branch.
 See `How to Rebase PR <#how-to-rebase-pr>`_ for some details on setting up the ``apache`` remote.
-Note - some people develop their changes directy in their own ``master`` branches - this is OK and you can make PR from your master to ``apache/master`` but we recommend to always create a local branch for your development.
+Note, some people develop their changes directly in their own ``master`` branches - this is OK and you can make PR from your master to ``apache/master`` but we recommend to always create a local branch for your development.
 This allows you to easily compare changes, have several changes that you work on at the same time and many more.